szKarlen/atomics.net/README.md

 All primitives implement the implicit conversion operator overloads with atomic accesses.

-Integers up to 16 bit are supported.

-Unsigned integers are supported also.
+Integers support is ranging from 8 to 64 bit with unsigned ones as well.

 Sample usage
 -------